 Functional impairment refers to a situation where the grief has caused the patient to be unable to perform basic tasks.
 The patient may be suffering from a decrease in work performance, self-imposed seclusion or other domestic problems.
 Over time, chronic symptoms of grief are potentially life threatening.

 Medical research has not identified what causes complicated grief or who may be more susceptible.
 However, there are some established situations where a person is more likely to develop prolonged grief.
-These include:

 - An unexpected or especially violent death

 - Lack of a support system – either family or close friends

 - Childhood separation from parents or loved ones